j20232/Clipper/README.md

 ## ⛵️About Clipper
 Clipper is a Chrome extension to copy the arXiv metadata.

 You can easily copy the data by only one click!

 Now developing...🐢

+**DON'T USE THIS TOOL FOR COMMERCIAL USAGE**

 ## 🙊TODO
 - Make the format customizable